ronitebul1211/Type-Script_Net-Ninja-Course/summery.md

 use typescript to define a class variable type in the declaration and when passed into the constructor,
  the class can be used as a type of variable as object/array definition type.

+## Access Modifiers

+access modifies define the restrictions for changing values of class variable from outside the class, all class fields public by default.

+-  public -> read & set new value
+-  readonly -> read
+-  private -> no access

+when you use an access modifiers there is no need to declare class fields after class definition, shortcut can be used.